In this post, you will learn:

 It’s always helpful to see how actual purchasers rate a product.
 People who have bought MagikFlame fireplaces give wonderful feedback about their experiences.

 An Amazon purchaser describes the unit as cozy and relaxing.
 He says that sitting in front of the MagikFlame is like gazing into a real fireplace, complete with the crackling sounds of wood sap.
-He also believes the fireplace compares favorably to other deluxe fireplaces in terms of purchase price and cost of operation.
+He also believes the fireplace compares favorably to other deluxe fireplaces in terms of the purchase price and cost of operation.